Social Insurance in China: Some Exemptions for Foreigners

 For example, the China-Japan social insurance agreement, which took effect September 1, 2019, will exempt Japanese nationals from China’s basic pension contribution as well as exempt Chinese nationals from Japan’s National Pension and Employees’ Pension Insurance.

 It will apply to dispatched personnel, employees on board ships and aircraft, civil servants, and diplomatic and consular personnel of each side.

-As to the agreements with France and Serbia, which are not yet effective, details including their implementation dates and range of exemptions will be announced – once each country completes their respective domestic legal procedures.
+As to the agreement with France, which is not yet effective, details including the implementation date and range of exemptions will be announced – once each country completes their respective domestic legal procedures.

 Basic process for applying for premium exemptions

 Exemption does not apply automatically, and companies with foreign employees are required to apply to related bureaus for exemption.